TuDo-Makerspace/Activity-Indicator/README.md

 Make sure to assign the correct GPIOs to your own configuration if they do not already match the ones above.

-The next section provides the commands to execute the telegram-bot sub process.
+The `[telegram]` section provides the commands to execute the telegram-bot sub process.
 If you do not wish to use a telegram bot for the activity indicator, comment out or remove this entry.

-Adding custom sub-processes is elaborated further in the [Adding custom sub-processes section](#adding-custom-sub-processes).
+Adding additional sub-processes is elaborated further in the ["Adding custom sub-processes" section](#adding-custom-sub-processes) below.

 #### Setting up the telegram bot